HansonSoftware/HansonSoftware/README.md

 ### 👋 I'm Hayden, Welcome to my GitHub

-- &nbsp; I'm currently working on a To-Do list web app.
+- &nbsp; I'm currently working on a Day planner / To-Do list web app.
 - &nbsp; Senior at GMU, Graduating in December of 2023
 - &nbsp; Looking for a Summer 2023 internship in the Fairfax area (very open to working remotely as well)